Tiger Cloud: Performance, Scale, Enterprise

 A hypertable is a specialized Postgres table that automatically partitions your data by time.
 All actions that work on a Postgres table, work on hypertables.
 For example, ALTER TABLE and SELECT.
 By default, a hypertable is partitioned on the time dimension.
 To add secondary dimensions to a hypertable, call add_dimension.
 To convert an existing relational table into a hypertable, call create_hypertable.

 As the data cools and becomes more suited for analytics, add a columnstore policy so your data is automatically converted to the columnstore after a specific time interval.
 This columnar format enables fast scanning and aggregation, optimizing performance for analytical workloads while also saving significant storage space.
-In the columnstore conversion, hypertable chunks are compressed by more than 90%, and organized for efficient, large-scale queries.
+In the columnstore conversion, hypertable chunks are compressed by up to 98%, and organized for efficient, large-scale queries.
 This columnar format enables fast scanning and aggregation, optimizing performance for analytical workloads.
 You can also manually convert chunks in a hypertable to the columnstore.

 CREATE TABLE extends the standard Postgres CREATE TABLE.
 This page explains the features and arguments specific to TimescaleDB.